FamilySearch/GEDCOM.io/_pages/tag-def/WWW.md

 uri: https://gedcom.io/terms/v7/WWW

-standard tag: WWW
+standard tag: 'WWW'

 specification:
   - Web address
   - |
     A URL or other locator for a World Wide Web page of the subject of the superstructure, as defined by any relevant standard such as [whatwg/url], [RFC 3986], [RFC 3987], and so forth.

     Like other substructures, the `WWW` structure provides details about the subject of its superstructure.
 For example, a `MARR`.`WWW` is a world wide web